-Kindly Myers Is ‘Causing A Scene’ On Instagram In A Thong Snakeskin-Print Swimsuit
+Kindly Myers Is ‘Causing A Scene’ On Instagram In A Snakeskin-Print Thong Swimsuit

-Kindly Myers went scantily clad on Instagram in a sexy swimsuit that showed off all of her enviable assets.
+Kindly Myers went scantily clad on Instagram in a sexy swimsuit that showed off her enviable assets.
 The hot new photo was added to her feed moments ago, and it’s been driving fans absolutely wild.

-The photo captured the blond bombshell posed with her backside facing the camera.
+The snapshot captured the blond bombshell posed with her back to the camera.
 She did not share her exact location with a geotag but instead directed fans to the link in her bio — which led to her website.
-In front of her was a large silver truck with white and red reflective stripes on its trunk, and she made sure to tag her photographer Stephen Dillon in her caption.
-Kindly looked over her shoulder with an alluring star, and her lips slightly parted while clad in one of her sexiest outfits to date.
+In front of her was a large silver truck with white and red reflective stripes on it, and she made sure to tag her photographer, Stephen Dillon, in her caption.
+Kindly looked over her shoulder with an alluring stare and her lips slightly parted while clad in one of her sexiest outfits to date.

 The Playboy model opted for an NSFW suit that perfectly showcased her curvaceous physique.
-The piece boasted a white and brown snakeskin pattern that has been very trendy in swimwear this year.
+The piece boasted a white-and-brown snakeskin pattern that has been very trendy in swimwear this year.
 The back of the suit hardly covered her posterior and had a thong cut, which left her bodacious backside in full view.
-Meanwhile, the side of the suit was worn high on her hips and allowed for her muscular thighs to be completely exposed.
+Meanwhile, the side of the suit was worn high on her hips and allowed her toned thighs to be completely exposed.

-Kindly covered up the top of her suit with a chic biker jacket.
-The piece was a far cry from a traditional leather jacket and possessed a silver metallic fabric that went well with her swimwear.
-She appeared to wear the piece unbuttoned, though her front half was not able to be seen.
-Myers added a small number of accessories to her look, including a pair of diamond earrings that added a little bit of bling to the revealing look.
+Kindly covered up the top of her swimsuit with a chic biker jacket.
+The piece was a far cry from a traditional leather jacket and possessed a silver metallic sheen that went well with her swimwear.
+She appeared to wear the piece open, though her front half was not visible in the photo.
+Kindly added a small number of accessories to her look, including a pair of stud earrings that added a little bit of bling to the revealing ensemble.

-She wore her hair with a middle part, and her platinum blond tresses popped in the sun.
-She also appeared to wear an expert application of glam that made all of her bold features pop.
+She wore her hair with a middle part and one side tucked behind an ear, her platinum blond tresses popping in the sun.
+She also appeared to sport an expert application of glam that made all of her bold features pop.
 The look appeared to include defined brows, eyeliner, mascara, dark blush, and shimmery highlighter.

-In just over an hour of the post going live, it’s garnered rave reviews from her audience, including over 5,000 likes and 139-plus comments.
+In just over an hour of the post going live, it’s garnered rave reviews from her audience, including more than 5,000 likes and 139-plus comments.

 “Wow beautiful girl and nice peach,” one follower gushed with a series of emoji.